protesilaos/my-website/_codelog/2024-09-19-emacs-command-popup-frame-emacsclient.md

 ---
-title: "Emacs: commands in popup frames with `emacsclient`"
+title: "Emacs: commands in popup frames with 'emacsclient'"
 excerpt: "Video demonstration of my custom code to run any Emacs command in a popup frame without the need to focus the Emacs I have running."
 layout: vlog
 mediaid: "vbWxT8tht9A"